 Once the floor is good to go, remove the trim and moldings, such as the quarter round and base shoe.
 This is often considered to be a pro tip that makes everything else easier.

 Your next step is to thoroughly clean the floors with a vacuum.
 To avoid any debris getting caught under the sander, you must vacuum carefully before you begin.
-After cleaning, you’ll be ready to plan for the dust.
+After cleaning, be ready to plan for the dust.

 Dust Containment & Dustless Floor Sanding

-You’ll want to have a solid plan for dust containment in place before you begin to sand.
+You need to have a solid plan for dust containment in place before you begin to sand.
 This includes knowing how air circulates throughout your home.
 Be extra cautious.
 You can tarp the adjoining rooms, put up plastic in the entries, and you still might find yourself vacuuming dust that’s traveled throughout the entire house.

 Next, it’s time to rent sanding equipment and learn how to use it.